Former Director of People Science - Performance, Culture Amp

-In my role as Director of Culture Enablement at Culture Amp, I often get asked about our Values – what they are, how we talk about them, how we apply them, and of course, how we created them.
-I’d love to say I was part of Culture Amp when our three original Values were solidified, but that was a couple of years before I joined the company.
-I’ve been fortunate to have quite a few conversations about the origins of our Values with all of our founders: Didier Elzinga, Doug English, Rod Hamilton, and Jon Williams.
+As Director of Culture Enablement at Culture Amp, I often get asked about our values – what they are, how we talk about them, how we apply them, and of course, how we created them.
+I’d love to say I was part of Culture Amp when our three original values were solidified, but that was a couple of years before I joined the company.
+I’ve been fortunate to have quite a few conversations about the origins of our values with all of our founders: Didier Elzinga, Doug English, Rod Hamilton, and Jon Williams.

 Why do company values matter?

 As our CEO Didier Elzinga says, values are the fulcrum on which the lever rests to move a company forward.
 Regardless of how long the lever is (the lever is your people, leadership, and practices), it’s essentially useless without a strong base of values to work from.
 We’ve seen numerous companies skyrocket from startup stage to multi-million or billion dollar companies, only to collapse or face almost crippling internal issues.

-Values that call out the fundamental necessities of a reasonably functional company are what we call, “pay-to-play” or “hygiene” factors.
-This list includes values we’ve seen dozens of times, like Integrity, Teamwork, Innovation, etc. I don’t mean to imply these aren’t important; rather, they don’t differentiate one organization from the next.
+Values that call out the fundamental necessities of a reasonably functional company are what we call “pay-to-play” or “hygiene” factors.
+This list includes values we’ve seen dozens of times, like Integrity, Teamwork, Innovation, etc. I don’t mean to imply these aren’t important.
+Rather, they don’t differentiate one organization from the next.

 Where did Culture Amp’s values come from?

-Doug, Jon, Rod, and Didier each spent time writing “I believe…” statements on what they felt was fundamental to how things are done at Culture Amp along with “We are/believe/strive for…” statements on what felt foundational to the mindset and faith of the company: again, what they leaned on when facing difficult decisions.
-Each founder took time to think about what’s really important to them, write down their ideas, and then share them to discuss as a group.
+Doug, Jon, Rod, and Didier each spent time writing “I believe…” statements on what they felt was fundamental to how things are done at Culture Amp, along with “We are/believe/strive for…” statements on what felt foundational to the mindset and faith of the company – again, what they leaned on when facing difficult decisions.
+Each founder took time to think about what’s important to them, write down their ideas, and then share them for discussion.

 Examples of the ideas shared include:

-- “We are courageous – we take risks, but they are ‘smart’ risks backed by some data” - Rod
+“We are courageous – we take risks, but they are ‘smart’ risks backed by some data” - Rod

-- “I believe in courage.
+“I believe in courage.
 The courage to challenge the way things are done and the assumptions people make (i.e., how to build a sales team, how to position a brand, etc.) and also the courage required to be emotionally vulnerable at work.” - Didier

 Culture Amp’s company values